IBVPD/Nuvi/IIS.md

 ----
 Open IIS Manager, locate the PHP Manager icon.
 "Enable or Disable an extension"
-Ensure that the intl is enabled.
+Ensure that the intl extension is enabled.

 "Manage All Settings":
 Add 'date.timezone' and set the value to a valid and logical timezone (for example locally I use America/Edmonton).